 We go for a walk together every weekend and I organized my terrace so they can come right outside my patio door.
 They often like to nap there.

 Also, they want to help people, like Jini’s herd.
 We do a lot of meditations together and they would like to do it with more people.
 We are building our own perfect life together. – Valérie S.

 When I read Valérie’s story, two things stick out for me: The first is how she so diligently worked to be able to understand her stallion Campeon.
-She booked a session with Güliz and then took one of her online courses, to increase her animal communication skills.
+She booked a private session with the Singing Horse herd and then took an online course, to increase her animal communication skills.
 She kept reading and attending various trainings to grow her skillset in both animal communication and natural healing methods.
 When Campeon got injured, she didn’t just treat his physical body, but went deeper into why he was injured, and what messages he was sending her via his body.

 The second aspect is that Val dug deep into her own heart’s desire; what did she really REALLY want, from her deepest heart?
 And she didn’t give up until she made that happen.
 She had a lot of difficulty and hassle over the two years before she could manifest her dream house and land, but she didn’t give up.
 She kept moving forward, listening to her horse, and clearing/healing issues as they arose.

 She also set a clear intention for the companion she wanted for Campeon – and allowed that perfect companion to manifest in whatever form was best for her late-gelded horse.